iscrit/BetterBroadcast/README.md

  - Webhook Support (Allows you to connect your own webhook!) 🚨
  - Customizable GUI (A gui that lets you broadcast the commands) 🎮
  - Better /broadcast comamnd!
 (More options with /broadcast)
+ - Restore command 😇 (Lost control of your server?
+You can restore your op!)